 Download the University Honors brochure to learn more.

 Honors seminars engage students in experiential learning.
-They should challenge students with creative projects and activities that take learning beyond the typical classroom.
-Experiential components may include visits to local or regional museums or other sites, fieldwork, service-learning, integration of lab work, performances, international or domestic study tours or other activities in which students are actively engaged in learning outside of the typical classroom setting, integrating theory to practice and providing contextual complexity.
+They should challenge students with creative projects/activities that take learning beyond the typical classroom, integrate theory to practice, provide contextual complexity and provide opportunity for reflection.
+Experiential components vary widely and may include visits to local or regional sites, fieldwork, service-learning, integration of lab work, performances, international or domestic study tours or other activities.

-In the case of study tours, these can take place during the break period immediately following the semester or, for spring semester seminars, spring break is also an option.
-Proposals with spring break study tours are encouraged.
+In the case of study tours, these can take place during the break period immediately following the semester or, for spring semester seminars, spring break is also an option (spring break study tours are encouraged).

 It is expected that faculty/student dialogue will serve as a primary mode of interaction and that lecture will be kept to a minimum.
 Collaborative work is encouraged.
 Students should be challenged by reading primary sources and writing assignments that demand clear articulation of ideas.
 Use of innovative technology is encouraged.
 Evaluation of students should be based on their willingness to explore and critique concepts, rather than on absorption of facts.

-UHP students are required to maintain online learning portfolios to showcase and integrate their learning over the course of their time in University Honors.
+UHP students are required to maintain online learning portfolios to integrate and share their learning over the course of their time in University Honors.
 They are expected to create areas in their portfolios for each honors seminar completed, reflecting on and integrating their learning.
-Please keep this in mind as you design your seminar and consider what evidence/artifacts students may include in their portfolio.
+Please keep this in mind as you design your seminar and consider what evidence/artifacts students may include in their portfolio as well as what opportunities for reflection on learning will be included in your seminar.

 Course Numbering and Listing